dealfonso/sapp/README.md

 The way of working with SAPP can be seen in the function to sign the document: it is an independent function that adds and manipulates the PDF objects contained in the document.

-Some features:
+**Some of the features of SAPP:**
-1. Support 1.4 PDF documents
+1. Supports 1.4 PDF documents
-1. Support many features of 1.5 PDF and later documents (including cross-reference streams)
+1. Supports many features of 1.5 PDF and later documents (including cross-reference streams)
-1. Work using incremental versions
+1. Works using incremental versions
 1. Works for rebuilding documents to flatten versions (older version are dropped)
-1. Signature of documents using the Acrobat workflow
+1. Signature of documents using the Acrobat workflow (and obtain the green checkmark).
-1. Others
+1. Others.

-# 1. Why SAPP
+## 1. Why SAPP
 I created SAPP because I wanted to programmatically sign documents, including **multiple signatures**.

 I tried [tcpdf](https://tcpdf.org/) along with [FPDI](https://www.setasign.com/products/fpdi/downloads/), but the results are not those expected.
 When importing a document using FPDI, the result is a new document with the pages of the original one, not the original document.
 So if the original document was signed, those signatures were lost.